chycs7747/ECG_APP/README.md

 ### etc

-ECG project plan.pdf : ECG Kit Interworking Application Production Project Development Plan
+ECG_Plan.pdf : ECG Kit Interworking Application Production Project Development Plan
-ECG Kit App Development Final Presentation.pptx : This is a pptx file that summarizes the explanations and principles of our ecg app.
+ECG_Kit_App_Development_Final_Presentation.pptx : This is a pptx file that summarizes the explanations and principles of our ecg app.